virtual-labs/exp-resection-method-iitr/experiment/aim.md

-#### To determine the location of station occupied by the Plane Table with the help of three control points for detailed plotting.
+#### To determine the location of station occupied by the plane table with the help of three control points for detailed plotting.